ltcmelo/psychec/README.md

 ```

 If you compile the snippet above with GCC or Clang, you'll see a diagnostic such as _"declaration for_`T`_is not available"_.
-With *cnippet*, "compilation" succeeds, as the following definitions are implicitly produced.
+With *cnippet*, "compilation" succeeds, as the following definitions are implicitly synthesised.

 ```c
 typedef struct TYPE_2__ TYPE_1__;